Street scene in Dotonbori with neon signs reflecting in the canal.

 Also, I recommend that you leave early and return late to avoid peak commuter times.
 The frequent train stations make spontaneous trips possible.

-Nara offers completely different pace from Osaka's bustling energy.
-The deer park surrounding Todaiji Temple creates pastoral setting contrasting sharply with urban life.
+Nara offers a completely different pace from Osaka's bustling energy.
+The deer park surrounding Todaiji Temple creates a pastoral setting, contrasting sharply with urban life.

 It's an easy day trip that feels like traveling to different eras.